1895-Tivoli-upscaled

 San Diego, CA

 San Diego's oldest restaurants - Cafe La maze (1940-) Café La Maze, old gambling hangout and key-club for Hollywood types, now a nostalgic steakhouse.
-Supposedly connected with the Hollywood location established by maître d’hôtel Marcel LaMaze, but opened by restaurateur and gambler Jimmy Thompson.
+Café La Maze is San Diego’s oldest steakhouse!
+Supposedly connected with the Hollywood location established by maître d’hôtel Marcel LaMaze, but opened by restaurateur and gambler Jimmy Thompson (’Til Two Club).
 Was briefly known as the Plantation Restaurant before returning as Cafe LaMaze in 1969.
+Restaurateur Christos Kapetanios renovated and operated it until sold in 2025.
+Its new owners intend on keeping it a steakhouse, and adding Tomahawk cuts!
 Get a booth and order prime rib au jus.

 National City